 Each year, approximately 795,000 people have a stroke in the U.S. And every four minutes, someone dies from a stroke.

-And while strokes are considered a problem for those in the twilight of their life, more and more strokes are occurring in younger and younger people.
+And while people consider strokes a problem for those in the twilight of their life, more and more strokes are occurring in younger and younger people.

 While research is still being collected and studies are being done, doctors recommend that all adults do their best to live a healthy lifestyle in order to prevent strokes.